f4exb/sdrangel/plugins/channelrx/demodvor/readme.md

 <h3>5: Morse ident threshold</h3>

 This is the Morse code ident threshold, expressed as a linear signal to noise (SNR) ratio.
 This is effectively the signal level required for the Morse demodulator to detect a dot or dash.
-Setting this to low values will allow the Morse demodulator to detect weak signals, but it also increases the likelyhood that noise will incorrectly be interpreted as a signal, resulting in invalid idents being reported.
+Setting this to low values will allow the Morse demodulator to detect weak signals, but it also increases the likelihood that noise will incorrectly be interpreted as a signal, resulting in invalid idents being reported.

 <h3>6: Squelch threshold</h3>